1F47E/go-shaihulud/README.md

 # Connection flow
 ```
-Client A starts the chat server
+Client A starts the tor server, generates access key, which is onion address encrypted with a password
 Client A shares the access key and password with Client B
 Client B enters the access key and password to decrypt the onion address
 Client B connects to the onion address